appsfire/Appsfire-AIR-plugin/README.md

  *
  *  @return `true` if no error was detected, `false` if a problem occurred (likely because email was invalid).
  */
-public function afsdk_setUserEmail(email : String, isModifiable : Boolean) : Boolean;
+public function afesdk_setUserEmail(email : String, isModifiable : Boolean) : Boolean;

 /*!
  *  @brief Allow you to display or hide feedback button.
  *
  *  @param show The boolean to tell if feedback button should be displayed or not.
 Default value is `true`.
  */
-public function afsdk_setShowFeedbackButton(shouldShowFeedbackButton : Boolean = true) : void;
+public function afesdk_setShowFeedbackButton(shouldShowFeedbackButton : Boolean = true) : void;

-/*
- *  @brief Get SDK version and build number (for developer purposes only).
- *
- *  @return Return a string with SDK version and build number.
- */
-public function afsdk_getAFSDKVersionInfo() : String;

 /*
  *  @brief Returns the number of unread notifications that require attention.